- The Class of 69 held the Golden Jubilee of Graduation on December 14, 2019 at the YTU Assembly Hall.

 - This post should bring back sweet memories.

-- Should also instill Samvega (Sense of Urgency) noting that a quarter of the Class had left the world.
+- Should also instill Samvega (Sense of Urgency) noting that a third of the Class had left the world.

 - 1965 – 1969

 - 2014 : 50th Anniversary of Admission to RIT

 - Two Mingalars in 2018

 - More than 5 decades ago at RIT